At a glance…

 Special Needs Care

 Compassionate volunteers looking to make a real difference can join our Special Needs Care project in Peru - Cusco.
-Volunteers work in homes for mentally and physically disabled children where the levels of disability can range from moderate to extreme.
-Volunteers assist with the personal care of the children, providing specialized attention and helping with feeding, clothing, bathing, and organizing crafts and games for playtime.
-The range of disabilities found among the children is wide, so volunteers must come prepared to help with both basic life functions and engaging the children in imaginative games.
+Volunteers work in homes for mentally and physically disabled children and elderly people where the levels of disability can range from moderate to extreme.
+Volunteers assist with the personal care of the children and elderly people, providing specialized attention and helping with feeding, clothing, bathing, and organizing crafts and games for playtime.
+The range of disabilities found among the children and elderly people is wide, so volunteers must come prepared to help with both basic life functions and engaging them in imaginative games.

 Construction and Renovation

 Cusco is the tourism capital of South America and many local children will tell you that they want to be tourist guides when they grow up.
 They are also aware that this dream requires a high level of English and are therefore very excited to learn English.
 As tourism forms an integral part of the local economy, the ability to speak English gives locals a genuine opportunity to support themselves and find work.
 Volunteers work in local schools, community and rehabilitation centers.
 Work varies but generally consists of providing tutoring to local students, setting up small workshops, assisting local teachers, and organizing educational games and activities.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
-However, we encourage volunteers to come prepared by completing some relevant training.
+However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.
 Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.

 Clinics and hospitals for low income families in Cusco tend to be under-funded and under-staffed.
 As a result, volunteers play an important role in assisting local nurses and doctors, dentists and specialists while also learning about the healthcare system in Cusco.
 It is important that Medical volunteers have realistic expectations with regard to the activities that they will get involved in.
 Pre-medical students, first year or second year medical and nursing students can participate in the following areas within the clinic and hospital placements: taking weight, height, blood pressure, heart rate and temperature, making beds, cleaning, talking with patients, preparing materials, administering vaccinations and sterilizing equipment.
 Third and fourth year medical and nursing students, as well as fully qualified medical professionals can also participate in the following areas: cleaning wounds, giving injections and sutures, consult rooms and specialized departments, assisting doctors taking physicals and histories, giving vaccinations, taking records, drawing blood samples, and basic assistance with physiotherapy.
-Please note, volunteers need to be training or qualified in a relevant medical field.
-The level of placement will also be dependent on the volunteer’s level of Spanish, as a basic level is required, but a higher level preferred.
+Please note, at a minimum, volunteers need to be training and have clinical experience in a medical setting.
+The level of placement will also be dependent on the volunteer’s level of Spanish, as a basic level is recommended, but a higher level preferred.
 All volunteers must bring evidence of their level of education and scrubs and any basic medical equipment or medications they may have.
-The Medical project has an extra cost of US$65 per week for supervision, materials and the logistics involved in this project.
+The Medical project has an extra cost of $65 per week for supervision, materials and the logistics involved in this project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.

 This unique project is very different from the other projects offered on the Cusco program.
 You will be volunteering in a small rural village in the Andes Mountains outside of Cusco, Peru.
 Volunteers have the opportunity to live with a Quechua-speaking family (Quechua and limited Spanish - no spoken English), where the pace of life is slower and the standard of living is very basic.
 The goal of this project is to share in everyday life with the host family and community, this means that schedules and work can vary greatly.
 Village life is often affected by harvest seasons, the needs of the community, weather and family events.
 Andean culture often includes some division of labor by gender, so your assigned tasks may vary.
 Volunteers are encouraged to be self-motivated and activities could involve helping with construction and agricultural jobs (planting, harvesting, storing and transporting crops.
 Also animal related tasks, such as herding, pasturing, feeding, cleaning pens, and collecting food).
 Volunteers may also have the opportunity to learn about traditional weaving skills and natural dyes by working with the women who create traditional textile products to sell at local markets.
 There is also scope to assist in teaching English classes.
-Volunteers are required to speak Spanish at an intermediate level at least, but can still expect to encounter a language barrier.
+An intermediate level of Spanish is recommended.
 The houses are made of adobe with no central heating and the altitude makes for very cold nights.
 Volunteers on this project must be packed and prepared for basic accommodation and eating traditional Andean-style food.
 There is running, unheated water (occasional shortages), limited electricity and no internet.
 On weekends, volunteers commonly make the 90 minute trip back to Cusco to socialize with other volunteers and enjoy tourism activities.
 Working hours vary according to the needs of the project, but you can expect to work an average of 4-6 hours per day, Monday to Friday.
 You may also work some weekends.
-Please note, the Andean Immersion project has an extra cost of US$65 per week for supervision, materials and the logistics involved in this project.
+Please note, the Andean Immersion project has an extra cost of $65 per week for supervision, materials and the logistics involved in this project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.